 Is there anything better than summer in Milwaukee?
 No, no there is not.
 For four months out of the year, Milwaukee becomes a warm and joyous place stocked with an improbable number of summer festivals, street parties, and general outdoor-drinking mayhem.
-Looking for a guide to this year’s summer fun?
+Looking for a roadmap to this year’s summer fun?
 Look no further.

 Cream City Comedy Festival @ various locations

 The second annual Cream City Comedy Festival begins with a Kick-Off Show at Club Garibaldi, headlined by New York comedian Ben Kronberg (Comedy Central Presents, Late Night With Seth Meyers, @midnight).
 The rest of the lineup hasn’t been set yet, but, once again, all shows are free, and any donations raised are donated to charity.
 This year’s beneficiary is the ACLU.

 WMSE Presents: Art & Music @ Pritzlaff Building

 Independent radio station WMSE is a Milwaukee treasure, and any opportunity to support it should be seized posthaste.
 The inaugural Art & Music fundraiser features the work of more than 200 artists, figure drawing classes from Charles Dwyer, live art from Jeff Redmon and Fernando, and live music from VoodooHoney artists B-Free, Kyndal J, Klassik, Jay Anderson, and SistaStrings.